-The maintenance metric that drives efficiencyA practical guide to using MTTR and other metrics
+Mean time to repair (MTTR)A practical guide to using MTTR and other metrics (opens in new tab)

-- Allow the equipment to cool down
+- Giving the equipment time to cool down, if necessary.

 Table of contents